axibase/atsd/rule-engine/derived.md

 ```

 :::warning command_time Value
-If **Check On Exit** setting is enabled and the status change is caused by a removed command, the `command_time` field contains the timestamp of the exiting command (oldest command), rounded to seconds.
+If **Check On Exit** setting is enabled and the condition check is caused by a removed command, the `command_time` field contains the timestamp of the exiting command (oldest command), rounded to seconds.
 :::

 To round the input time to seconds, use `s:` seconds parameter and [`floor`](functions.md#mathematical) function: